AnanduR32/Datascience/Basics/Regression Models/readme.md

 human clinical trials and other biological experiments.
 It prevents the selection bias and insures against the accidental bias.
 It produces the comparable groups and eliminates the source of bias in treatment assignments."
+For example, If we were to study whether mouth mint usage is correlated with forced expiratory volume, we'd want our samples to be randomized in the sense that the mint users must not be predominantely smokers, which is the underlying variable that can affect the outcome of the analysis, randomization helps spread the smokers among the mint users and non-mint user subsets.
+Randomized test is unbiased because no unknown or known variable is influencing the response of the model unnecessarily.

 Since the true value of residuals is not known, we use ratios of inflation to compare the models to find the best one.